 How do I hit the ball further?
 How do I hit the ball straighter?
 We all want to know the answers to these two questions.
-But not everyone is prepared to learn what happens at impact when you’re hitting the ball.
-And if you think about playing a few rounds of golf, how would you like to reduce your mis hits or bad shots?
+But not everyone is prepared to learn what happens at impact when you’re hitting the ball and what’s effecting the ball flight.

 The easy answers are, you hit the ball well with great fundamentals and impact positions, so by following our simple process we show you how to build those positions into your game.